dekoza/mtgpl/docs/_sources/rulebook.rst.txt

 | Creatures fight for you: they can attack during the combat phase of
   your turn and block during the combat phase of an opponent’s turn.
-You can cast a creature as a spell during your main phase, and it remains on the battlefield as a permanent.
+You can cast a creature as a spell during your main phase, and it remains on the battlefield as a :term:`permanent`.
 Creatures enter the battlefield with "summoning sickness," which means that a creature you control can’t attack (or use an ability that has |tap| in its cost) until it starts your turn under your control.
 You can block with a creature